- Priority 1: UH Mānoa PhD candidates working on their approved dissertations.

 - Bulletin boards are provided in each research carrel.
 Nothing else may be affixed to the walls, windows, ceiling or door.
 No window coverings are permitted.

 - Research carrels are furnished with a study table, chair, bulletin board, and trash can, which may not be removed from the room.
 Additional furniture is not allowed without permission.
+Please do not move Library

 - Violators may be evicted and future research carrel privileges denied.